 On a national level, the PleaseStay.Movement believes that Singapore needs a more comprehensive approach to deal with youth suicide.
 We know that the various agencies in health, education and family life have good mental health programmes.
 We believe, however, that a national strategy led by a dedicated agency should be formed to lead its coordination and implementation to help save lives.

 To anyone who is feeling that they are emotionally challenged and may need help to cope with negative thoughts, please reach out to someone you trust or a counsellor.
 Depression is like any disease.
 There is no shame, no guilt.
 You want the pain to end, not your life.
-If you have no accessibility to immediate help, please contact the following.
+If you have no access to immediate help, please contact the following.

 Crisis Helpline (24/7)